-Methods of Generation
+Decoding Methods for Text Generation

 The Generation Problem

 - We have a model of P(Y|X), how do we use it to generate a sentence? - Three methods: - Sampling: Try to generate a random sentence according to the probability distribution. - Argmax: Try to generate the sentence by taking one word with the highest score at each time step. - Beam search: Try to approximately generate the sentence with the "highest" overall score.